UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/building_containers/index.md

 ## Bootstrapping off a Local Image

-One common case users run into is using a python container hosted on HPC but needing additional packages installed in the image.
+One common case users run into is using a Python container hosted on HPC (say, one of our Nvidia machine learning images) but finding they need additional packages installed in the image.
 To do this, it's possible to bootstrap off the local image and pip-install a new package in a section called ```%post``` which is executed during build time.

-For example, say we want to use the HPC container nvidia-tensorflow-2.6.0.sif located in ```/contrib/singularity/nvidia/``` but we need it to have the package astropy installed which is currently missing.
+For example, say we want to use the HPC container `nvidia-tensorflow-2.6.0.sif` located in ```/contrib/singularity/nvidia/``` but we need it to have the package astropy installed which is currently missing.
 We can create a recipe file that takes this image, bootstraps off it, and pip-installs astropy.
 Our recipe file would look like the following:

 ```
 Bootstrap: localimage